jnbraun/bcnn/README.md

 No external dependency (only requires bip (image processing library) and bh (helpers library) already included).

 ### GPU build:
-Requires CUDA libraries (cudart, cublas) and a GPU with compute capability 2.0 at least.
+Requires CUDA libraries (cudart, cublas, curand) and a GPU with compute capability 2.0 at least.

 ## Build:
 - On linux systems: clone the repository and simply type: